Tab Communications: History

+Russel Pergament, Dick Yousoufian, and Stephen Cummings launched The Tabs in 1979 with two partners, Dick Yousoufian and Stephen Cummings, and a $10,000 investment.
+The Tabs grew to a group of 14 free-distribution community newspapers that included The Weekly Tab serving the suburban areas west of Boston.
+In his publisher's column in The Weekly Tab, Pergament frequently railed against the biases of The Boston Globe.
+In response to the financial success of The Tabs, which earned $12 million in annual revenue by 1989, the Globe launched its own weekly section aimed at the same demographic.
+The Tabs were among several free publications across the United States that pressured the respective traditional paid newspaper operators in their markets.

 Three alternative weekly advertising representatives formed their own company in 1979, publishing the Brookline Tab and Newton Tab as advertising-heavy community papers.
 Two years later, prompted by the closure of The Real Paper, the company expanded into Boston and Cambridge.

 At first, CEO Russel Pergament acknowledged that the papers gave softball coverage to some political topics, but said his papers were happy to "live on crumbs from The Globe's table"—to report the local news the big-city daily was missing.
 He said in 1981 that "we find that the people who live in Brookline and Newton know their local politics better than ever now, largely due to us."

 Later that year, however, observers had kudos for the Cambridge Tab, citing its eye-catching headlines and devotion to issue-based journalism as separating it from the 137-year-old Cambridge Chronicle.
 One reader said he preferred the Tab because "I want to know what's going on behind the scenes in politics.
 I'm not so interested in who was born or who died or what's on the school lunch menu."
 Pergament continued to stress the importance of local coverage in a 1986 story about free local weekly papers in Time: "The key to our success is that we're relentlessly local," he said.